 The World of Wabi-Sabi: Material Poverty, Spiritual Richness

-Trust the Japanese to bring us this beautiful concept of Wabi-Sabi, which is so closely aligned to their way of life and living.
-It is a view of aesthetics that finds beauty in imperfection.
-It is accepting the natural cycle of growth, decay, and death.
-It is simple, slow, and uncluttered and it reveres authenticity above all.
+Trust the Japanese to give us the beautiful concept of Wabi-Sabi, so closely aligned with their way of life and living.
+It is an aesthetic that finds beauty in imperfection.
+It accepts the natural cycle of growth, decay, and death.
+It is simple, slow and uncluttered, and reveres authenticity above all.
 It celebrates cracks and crevices and all the other marks that time, weather, and loving use leave behind.

-Through Wabi-Sabi, we learn to embrace liver spots, rust, tarnish and frayed edges, and the march of time they represent.
-It connotes a natural progression and the extinguished gloss of that which once sparkled.
-It's the understanding that beauty is fleeting.
-To discover Wabi-Sabi is to see the singular beauty in something that may first look decrepit and ugly.
+Through Wabi-Sabi we learn to embrace liver spots, rust, tarnish, frayed edges, and the slow march of time they represent.
+It acknowledges the natural progression and the extinguished gloss of that which once sparkled.
+It reminds us that beauty is fleeting.
+To discover Wabi-Sabi is to see the singular beauty in something that may at first appear decrepit or even ugly.

-Wabi-Sabi is underplayed and modest, the kind of quiet, undeclared beauty that waits patiently to be discovered.
-It's a richly mellow beauty that's striking but not obvious, that you can imagine having around you for a long, long time – a Doris Day versus Marilyn Monroe.
+Wabi-Sabi is underplayed and modest — the kind of quiet, undeclared beauty that waits patiently to be discovered.
+It is a mellow beauty that is striking but never obvious, the kind you can imagine living with for a long, long time — a Doris Day rather than a Marilyn Monroe.

-Rough textures, minimally processed goods, natural materials, and subtle hues are all Wabi-Sabi.
-The aching poetry of the patina draws us with a power that the shine of the new doesn’t possess.
-Our universal longing for wisdom, for genuineness, for shared history manifests in these things.
+Rough textures, minimally processed goods, natural materials and subtle hues all belong to the world of Wabi-Sabi.
+The aching poetry of patina draws us with a power that the shine of the new rarely possesses.
+Our universal longing for wisdom, genuineness and shared history finds expression in such things.

-You might appreciate Wabi-Sabi by observing a chipped vase, a faded piece of cloth.
-Look deeply for the minute details that give it character; explore it with your hands.
-You don’t have to understand why you’re drawn to it, but you do have to accept it as it is.
-It takes a mind quiet enough to appreciate muted beauty, courage not to fear bareness, willingness to accept things as they are—without ornamentation.
-It depends on the ability to slow down, to shift the balance from doing to being, to appreciating rather than perfecting.
+You might discover Wabi-Sabi by observing a chipped vase or a faded piece of cloth.
+Look deeply at the minute details that give it character.
+Explore it with your hands.
+You do not need to understand why you are drawn to it, but you must accept it as it is.
+It requires a mind quiet enough to appreciate muted beauty, courage not to fear bareness, and a willingness to accept things as they are — without ornamentation.
+It asks us to slow down, to shift the balance from doing to being, from perfecting to appreciating.

-Things Wabi-Sabi are unpretentious and unstudied.
+Things that are Wabi-Sabi are unpretentious and unstudied.
 They do not demand attention.
 They are understated and unassuming, yet not without presence or quiet authority.
-They are invisible to vulgar eyes.
-They have no need for validation, documentation or provenance.
-Things Wabi-Sabi easily coexist with complete synchronicity with the rest of their environment.
-Wabi-Sabi is a state of mind, a way of being.
-It’s the subtle art of being at peace with yourself and your surroundings.
+They are often invisible to vulgar eyes.
+They have no need for validation, documentation, or provenance.
+Wabi-Sabi objects exist in natural harmony with their surroundings.

 Comments